MenacingPerson/Multiplicative/README.md

 # Import preferred pack in your launcher
 ```

-# TODO
+## TODO

 - Make the copying process of Additive more robust
-  - Copy over the Additive editions to the conf's name, not the one it's named as
+  - Copy over the Additive editions to the config's name, not the one it's named as

 #### Licensed under MIT